-It seem that essential oils can work miracles.
-There are so many things that they can do for our home, our beauty and our health and pain relief is one of the main awesome uses that the potent fragrant oils are capable of .
+It seems that essential oils can work miracles.
+There are so many things that they can do for our home, our beauty and our health and pain relief is one of the main awesome uses that the potent fragrant oils are capable of.

-Essential oils can be really much more powerful than you might think and some of them are really great for pain relief and not only pain relief, they can also help with muscle tension, neuropathy, inflammation or migraines and much more.
+These essential oils are really much more powerful than you might think and some of them are really great for pain relief and not only pain relief, they can also help with muscle tension, neuropathy, inflammation or migraines and much more.

 There are many useful oils that are available.
 Therefore, even if you are sensitive to one or more of them, there are several different options that you can try.

-This helps with increasing the relaxing and pain relieving effects of a massage, in oils or bath salts, or pain relief lotions and creams.
+This also helps with increasing the relaxing and pain relieving effects of a massage therapy using essential oils or bath salts, or pain relief lotions and creams.

-Lavender Essential oil is antimicrobial, pain relieving and relaxing.
-When you inhale the vapors, either from the bottle directly, or diffused in the air via using a diffuser, it helps to reduce muscle tension and relieves stress.
+Lavender Essential oil is one of the most popular and well-known essential oils for pain relief.
+It is antimicrobial, pain relieving and relaxing in nature.
+When you inhale the vapours, either from the bottle directly, or diffused in the air via using a diffuser, it helps to reduce muscle tension and relieves stress and anxiety which is what could be the underlying cause of many painful conditions.

 These both will reduce your level of pain you feel.
-It also can help with easing pain felt from migraine headaches or tension by either placing oil on your temples or inhaling the vapors.
+It also can help with easing the pain felt from migraine headaches, neck pain or tension by either placing oil on your temples or inhaling the vapors.

 Lavender Essential Oil